Home » Volcanoes » Santa Maria Volcano

 |Picture of Santa Maria Volcano|

 Santa María Volcano with the Santiaguito lava dome complex in the foreground.
 The erupting dome is El Caliente ("the hot one").
-Image © by Jessica Ball.
+Image copyright Jessica Ball.
 Larger Image.

 Santa Maria Volcano: Introduction

-Santa María, a stratovolcano in the southwestern Guatemalan volcanic highlands, is the site of one of the twentieth century's largest eruptions.
+Santa María, a stratovolcano in the volcanic highlands of southwestern Guatemala, is the site of one of the twentieth century's largest eruptions.
 It is also the home of Santiaguito, one of the most active lava dome complexes in the world.
 The group of four lava domes formed at the foot of Santa María twenty years after the volcano's devastating 1902 eruption, and the domes have been growing ever since.
 The currently active dome, El Caliente, is the site of regular ash-and-gas explosions, and this minor but persistent activity has drawn many tourists to catch a glimpse of explosive silicic eruptions.

 Simplified plate tectonics cross-section showing how Santa Maria Volcano is located above a subduction zone formed where the Cocos and Caribbean plates collide.